roman117pdg/multihop-network-manager/README.md

     -   *0 - web application is disabled*
     -   *1 - web application is enabled*

-    **"interface" argument takes name of interface that will be used for multihop networking*
+    **"iface_babel" argument takes name of interface that will be used for multihop networking*

     *i.e. "wlan0"*

-    **"gateway" argument takes name of interface that will be used for internet gateway*
+    **"iface_gateway" argument takes name of interface that will be used for internet gateway*

     *i.e. "eth0"*

+    **"gateway" argument takes IPv4 address that will be set as default internet gateway*

+    *i.e. "169.254.1.1"*

     **"essid" argument takes name of ESSID*